MRLintern/Shallow_Water_Equations/README.md

 Application of the Shallow Water Equations to Oceanography & Planetary Atmospheres.

 ### Requirements
 * `MATLAB`.
-Version 2020b was used but it should matter which one you use
+Version 2020b was used but it shouldn't matter which one you use
 * `OS`. `Ubuntu 20.04` was used however `Windows 10` will be fine.
 All thats needed is that you have `MATLAB`

 ### Introduction